dotmailer/dotmailer-magento-extension/README.md

 Engagement Cloud for Magento
 ==========================================

+## Dotdigital Support Notice

+As of April 2025, this module will receive no further changes except for security-related bug fixes.
+We will continue to provide support to existing merchants on Magento 1 but will no longer onboard new accounts.
+Please contact our [support team](https://support.dotdigital.com/en/) if you have any questions.

 ## Description

 This extension integrates Engagement Cloud with Magento Open Source 1 (Community Edition) and Magento Commerce 1 (Enterprise Edition).